syswraith/Bat-Intel-Gatherer/README.md

 ![The end](ascii-banner.png)

-4. There will be another file in the directory where the batch file is located, named "**systeminfo.txt**".
+4. There will be another folder where the file "**systeminfo.txt**" is located.
 Open this file to find the intel.